Silvia Pinal

-Silvia Pinal Hidalgo (Note: /es/) (12 September 1931 – 28 November 2024) was a Mexican actress.
+Silvia Pinal Hidalgo (Note: /es/) (12 September 1931 – 28 November 2024) was a Mexican actress and politician.
 She began her career in theatre before venturing into cinema in 1949.
 She became one of the greatest female stars of the Golden Age of Mexican cinema and, with her performance in Shark!
 (1969), part of the Golden Age of Hollywood.
 Her work in film and popularity in her native country led Pinal to work in Europe, particularly in Spain and Italy.
 Pinal achieved international recognition by starring in a trilogy of films directed by Luis Buñuel: Viridiana (1961), The Exterminating Angel (1962) and Simon of the Desert (1965).

 In addition to her film career, Pinal pioneered musical theatre in Mexico, had a successful career in television, and held a series of public roles and political offices, including First Lady of Tlaxcala in the 1980s and elected terms in the Chamber of Deputies, the Assembly of Representatives of the Federal District, and the Senate of the Republic.
 She was considered "the last diva" of the Golden Age of Mexican film.